Instruction Attributes#

 In addition to describing the instruction supported by the target machine,

-file also defines a group of attributes and a set of
+the md file also defines a group of attributes and a set of

 values for each.
 Every generated insn is assigned a value for each attribute.